Caring for Your Elder/Senior (01)

 Falls may not sound so bad, but for an elderly person taking a spill can be deadly.
 That’s why building infrastructure to accommodate the aging population is necessary.
 This site includes information for service providers, individuals and families and researchers and educators.
 According to the data compiled from the 1997 and 1998 National Health Interview Survey, the majority (55%) of fall injuries among older people occurred inside the house, whereas an additional 23% occurred outside but near the house and 22% occurred away from the home (Kochera, 2002).
 In addition, Gill et al. (2000) reported that older persons who resided in dwelling units that had no stairs fell in the following areas: hallways (10%), bathrooms (13%), kitchens (19%), bedrooms (30%), and living rooms (31%).
 More information is available, as well as useful tips about preventing falls in the elderly.

-Disaster Preparedness for Seniors and the Disabled
+Disaster Preparedness for Seniors by Senior

 Children of Aging Parents: Helping Support Caregivers